rhoai-mlops/lab-instructions/docs/5-the-data-tracks/2-update-ct-pipeline.md

 ## Update Continuous Training Pipeline with Data Versioning

+With data versioning in place, we can now enhance our pipeline to utilize the `dvc` version file.
+By integrating this version file, we can trigger the pipeline whenever the file is updated.
+This ensures that a new model is automatically built whenever new data becomes available, streamlining the model retraining process and maintaining consistency.

+And we have a bit of groundwork to cover first to set everything up properly.

 ### Setup MinIO

-1. First, we need to have `data` and `data-cache` buckets in our MLOps environment too.
+1. We need to have `data` and `data-cache` buckets in our MLOps environment too.
 Previously, we were in inner loop, buckets were already there.
 But in MLOps environment we aim to practice GitOps as much as we can, so we store bucket info as code in Git too.
 Go back to your `code-server` and update `mlops-gitops/toolings/minio/config.yaml` as below:

     ```bash
         chart_path: charts/minio